 - FIN 7500: Financial Management of Health Service Organizations

-- URS 6340: Fundraising and Grant Writing
+- MPA 6340: Fundraising and Grant Writing

 - MGT 7030: Seminar in Human Resource Management

 - MGT 7060: Organizational Development and Change (Pre-req.
 MBA 7500)